top of page

 5. Interactions with Other Medications

-Sleeping pills can interact negatively with alcohol, antidepressants, antihistamines, and painkillers—leading to potentially dangerous effects like respiratory depression.
+Sleeping pills can interact negatively with alcohol, antidepressants, antihistamines, and painkillers.
+This can lead to potentially dangerous effects like respiratory depression.

 6. Rebound Insomnia